 line and anyone using the stars to plot a direction would have made

-were built.
-Her theory suggests that the Great Pyramid at Giza was
+University of Cambridge suggests that the Great Pyramid at Giza was

 constructed within ten years of 2480 BC.

 This meant that even the most modern dating theories

 for the ancient Egyptians were about a century out when it came to the

 4th Dynasty, with Khufu's death usually being placed at 2566 BC.
 The